While tens of thousands of people trek down the Samaria Gorge each season, it is not danger-free and some years there are one or two fatalities.

 Call on the Day of the Hike

 Call on the day of your Samaria Gorge hike, especially if you're doing it yourself and not as part of a bussed group.
 It may close for bad weather, hot weather, or the occasional strike by workers.

 You will not have to carry more than a liter bottle, which you will refill at the springs along the way.

 Dress in Layers

 It can be much cooler at the top of the Samaria Gorge than at the bottom.

 Hiking boots are not necessary for most people walking the Samaria Gorge.
 Much of the lower trail is on rounded river rock, and good hiking shoes seem to handle these better than boots.
 If you have a choice, a well-ventilated hiking shoe may be useful to you especially if it's hot.
 But wear a comfortable, well-broken-in shoe and if possible, test it first by going down a steep hill and see where any unexpected pinch spots seem to be.
-I often wear double socks in the Gorge, and that seems to help.

 Use Foot Protection